 A tall man came crashing out of the backdoor knocking it off the top hinge.
 He carried a whiskey bottle in one hand and a leather strap in the other.
 “Come here, you little piss ant!”

 That was two weeks ago.

-I hadn’t seen hide nor hair of Harley.
-And then one night I happened to see the news report on TV.
+I hadn’t seen hide nor hair of Harley until one night I happened to watch the news report on TV.
 The camera crews were filming live as the reporter talked about the grizzly goings on inside a local neighborhood house.
 They were shooting footage in an old garage where a number of skeletons hung from the ceiling.
 There were bones of birds, rats, and dogs.

 Then the camera panned around and caught the full-length skeleton of a human.
 Hanging around its neck was a small paper sign that read, “Uncle Jack.”